La-nariz-de-monet/Modeling/README.md

   * The simbol **_** represents a blank space

-  * The machine halts when it reaches the state 'halt-accept'
+  * The machine halts when it reaches the instruction 'halt-accept'